 Why Go Small?

-There are, of course, pros and cons for keeping small livestock.
+There are, of course, pros and cons to keeping small livestock.
 Some breeds cost more than full-size farm animals, so the initial investment may be considerable.
 Because they are in demand, they may be difficult to locate and purchase.

 In addition, you will be rewarded with less milk, meat, or fiber if you go small.
 However, although these animals produce less, they tend to be more efficient.
 Consuming less feed and water makes small livestock very attractive to the small homesteader.
-They are also easier to handle, transport, and pasture than the full-size farm animals.
+They are also easier to handle, transport, and pasture than full-size farm animals.
 Many families don’t need as much meat as a full-size beef steer provides, so smaller livestock are a better option for them.
 Be forewarned that cute livestock may be harder to send off for processing if you wish to raise your own meat!

 What Kind of Small Livestock Do I Need?